-Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the router.
-The following example is in Windows 2000 OS.
+Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the Router.
+The following example is in Windows XP Operating System.

-Open a command prompt, and type ping 192.168.1.1, then press Enter.
+Open a command prompt, From the Start menu on your desktop, select run tab, type cmd in the field, and type ping 192.168.1.1 on the screen that appears, and then press Enter.

-If the result displayed is similar to that shown in figure 4-1, the connection between your PC and the router has been established.
+If the result displayed is similar to that shown in Figure below, the connection between your PC and the Router has been established.